-Gunfire kills several people, wounds others
+Spate of gun violence kills at least 5 in Philadelphia

-PHILADELPHA (AP) - Gunfire claimed the lives of several people and wounded others over the weekend in Philadelphia, including a man found shot to death on a transit train, authorities said.
+PHILADELPHA (AP) - Gunfire killed at least five people and wounded others in recent days in Philadelphia, including a man found shot to death on a transit train, authorities said.

-The 41-year-old man was found shot in the head on a Southeastern Pennsylvania Transportation Authority train in the Kensington neighborhood shortly after 12:30 a.m.
-Monday, police said.
+A 33-year-old man died minutes after he was shot in the face and neck while sitting in his vehicle in north Philadelphia late Friday afternoon, police said.

-Just before 4:30 p.m Sunday, a 22-year-old man was shot four times in the back as well as in the torso and leg in southwest Philadelphia and died minutes later.
+A 22-year-old man was shot in the back, torso and leg late Sunday afternoon in southwest Philadelphia and died minutes later, officials said.
 About two hours later, another man was shot to death in north Philadelphia.

+A 41-year-old man was found shot in the head in the wee hours of Monday on a train in the Kensington neighborhood, police said.

-Shortly after noon Monday, a 22-year-old man was shot in the face in north Philadelphia and died shortly afterward.
+And then early Monday afternoon, a 22-year-old man was shot in the face in north Philadelphia and died shortly afterward.

-No arrests were immediately announced in any of the homicides.
-Other shootings and stabbings wounded a number of other people around the city over the weekend, including one man critically injured in a shooting; a suspect was arrested in that case.
+Other shootings and stabbings wounded people around the city over the weekend, including one man critically injured in a shooting, police said; a suspect was arrested in that case.

+As of Sunday, police had recorded 93 homicides in the city so far this year, a 21% increase from last year at the same time.

 Sign up for Daily Newsletters